Makhana (Fox Nuts) – Benefits, Nutrition, Recipes and More

 Makhana or fox nuts are a traditional Indian snack.
 It grows in stagnant perennial water bodies.

 Makhana has been widely used in traditional oriental medicine to cure various diseases, including kidney problems, chronic diarrhoea, and hypofunction of the spleen.
 Moreover, it is fast emerging as a superfood globally owing to its rich medicinal values and mineral contents.

 Makhanas are rich in nutrients and are a highly potent source of manganese, potassium, magnesium, thiamine, protein, and phosphorus.
-In addition, both raw and fried Makhana is rich in essential amino acids.
-Slightly roasted makhanas are an excellent teatime snack and a perfect tiffin option for kids.
-In India, people make dishes such as kheer, curry, raita, and cutlets using makhanas.
+Roasted makhanas are an excellent teatime snack and a perfect tiffin option for kids.
+In India, people also make dishes such as kheer, curry, raita, and cutlets using makhanas.

 In India, the state of Bihar is the largest producer of makhanas.
 Makhanas are derived from lotus seeds.
 Lotus develops seed pods, and each pod contains approximately 20 seeds that mature within 40 days.
 The seeds are then dried and roasted on high flames.
 The outer black shell breaks and the white puffs pop out.
 These seeds are what we call makhanas.

 Makhanas/Fox nuts have become extremely popular in recent years due to their high nutritional value.
 Many celebrities have also spoken about fox nuts and why they include them in their diet.